iTwin/bis-schemas/Domains/Terrain/Terrain.remarks.md

 A `TerrainSourceContour` stores its geometrical details in its `GeometryStream` as an open or closed line-string (i.e. no arcs), encoded into a *LineString3d*.
 If it is closed then the first and last point of the *LineString3d* shall be the same.
 If a single instance of `TerrainSourceContour` is capturing multiple contours, each contour shall be encoded into a separate *LineString3d*s in the `GeometryStream`.

-Instances of `TerrainSourceContour`, by default, shall use the Domain-ranked `TerrainSourceContour` category.
+Instances of `TerrainSourceContour`, by default, shall use the Domain-ranked `trrn:SourceContour` category.

 ### TerrainSpotElevation